dr-jts/crunchyblog/pgfs-cql-temporal/index.md

 ![](pgfs-cql-temporal-fc-trop-storm.png)

-The dataset can be viewed using `pg_featureserv`'s built-in map viewer (note that it is probably necessary to increase the limit on the number of response features to see all 567 records displayed):
+The dataset can be viewed using `pg_featureserv`'s built-in map viewer (note that to see all 567 records displayed it is probably necessary to increase the limit on the number of response features):
 ```
 http://localhost:9000/collections/public.trop_storm/items.html?limit=1000
 ```